Tadanari Lee: International career

 In August 2008, Lee was selected Japan U-23 national team for 2008 Summer Olympics.
 At this tournament, he played all 3 matches.

 After becoming a regular starter for Sanfrecce and finishing the 2010 season strongly, Lee was rewarded with a call-up to Japan's 2011 Asian Cup squad and made his full international debut on 9 January 2011 against Jordan.
-His first international goal was in the 109th minute of the final to secure a 1–0 win over Australia and Japan's fourth Asian Cup success.
+His first international goal was in the 109th minute of the final to secure a 1–0 win over Australia and Japan's fourth AFC Asian Cup success.

+Sporting director role

+On 13 December 2025, Singapore Premier League club Tampines Rovers announced that Lee will become the club vice chairman and sporting director.
+Lee managed the club's player recruitment for the season.
+He progressed through the group stage of the AFC Champions League Two to reach the round of 16.
+Lee led the team’s performances and winning results throughout the group stage.